 Notice To Building Permit Holders, Expiration and Extensions#

 Please be advised under Fort Collins City Code, the building permit holder is responsible for the following.

 1. Following the options listed above, schedule an inspection when the project is ready for inspection.

 2. Providing access and means for inspections, including:

-- ensuring the components to be inspected are readily visible and are not concealed or permanently covered; and
+- Ensuring the items scheduled for inspection are readily visible and are not concealed or permanently covered; and

-- ensuring access to the work to be inspected is readily available by temporary stairs, ladder, or other necessary means to perform the inspection.
+- Ensuring access to the location of inspection is readily available by temporary stairs, ladder, or other necessary means to perform the inspection.

-Final inspections and approvals are required prior to occupancy, or use of equipment or space authorized by this permit.
-Violators shall be deemed guilty of a misdemeanor and upon conviction, subject to fines of $1,000 and/or 180 days imprisonment.
+Final inspections and all department approvals are required prior to occupancy.
+Violators shall be deemed guilty of a misdemeanor and upon conviction, subject to fines of up to $3,000 and/or 180 days imprisonment.
 Sections 5-29 and I-15; Code of the City of Fort Collins.